imanghafoori1/laravel-widgetize/README.md

 #### What is a widget Object?

 >You can think of a widget object as a page partial with 'View a Composer' attached to it.

->Or If you know Drupal Views concept, they are very similar.
+>Or If you know `Drupal's Views` concept, they are very similar to each other.

 >In fact Widget objects is are normal php objects, the special thing about them is that, when you try to treat them as a regular string variable (for example: `echo $myWidgetObj` or `{!! $myWidgetObj !!}`) they magically output `HTML`!!! which is the result of rendering a view partial with data from the widget controller.
 So we can replace `@include('myPartial')` with `{!! myPartial !!}`. but widget object are `__self contained__` and `__self cached__`.